01 May The Amazing Skin Benefits of Facial Razors

 I’m a girl, and I shave my face.
 Once a week I cleanse my face and pat it dry, get out my facial razor and slough off peach fuzz and dead skin cells.
-It’s a glorious process that leaves your skin so smooth that you won’t be able to stop stroking your face.
-And don’t get me started on how much better makeup looks on top of freshly shaven skin!
+It’s a glorious process that leaves your skin incredibly smooth and don’t get me started on how much better makeup looks on top of freshly shaven skin!

 Watch Sophie’s face shaving video!

 Youtuber Huda Kattan shaves her face regularly.